GiggleLiu/ScientificComputingForPhysicists/docs/src/chap1/terminal.md

 ```
 Try connecting to the remote machine again, you will find that you don't need to type the password anymore.

-**How does SSH key pair work?**
+!!! note "How does an SSH key pair work?"

     The SSH key pair is a pair of asymmetric keys, one is the public key and the other is the private key.
     In the above example, the public key is uploaded to the remote machine and the private key is stored on the local machine.
 The public key can be shared with anyone, but the private key must be kept secret.

     To connect to a server, the server needs to know that you are the one who with the right to access it.
 To do so, the server will need to check if you have the private key that corresponds to the public key stored on the server.
 If you have the private key, you will be granted access to the server.

     The secret of the SSH key pair is that **the public key can be used to encrypt a message that can only be decrypted by the private key**, i.e. the public key is more like a lock and the private key is the key to unlock the lock.
 This is the foundation of the SSH protocol.
 So server can send you a message encrypted by your public key, and only you can decrypt it with your private key.
 This is how the server knows that you are the one who has the private key without actually sending the private key to the server.